OpenVoiceOS/ovos-tts-plugin-matcha-multispeaker-cat/README.md

 ## Credits

+Both models are trained with open data; 🍵 Matxa models are free (as in freedom) to use for non-comercial purposes, but for commercial purposes it needs licensing from the voice artist.

 ![img.png](img.png)
 > This work is funded by the Ministerio para la Transformación Digital y de la Función Pública and Plan de Recuperación, Transformación y Resiliencia - Funded by EU – NextGenerationEU within the framework of the project ILENIA with reference 2022/TL22/00215337